 MathML is a “markup language for describing mathematical notation and capturing both its structure and content.
 MathML can be used to encode both mathematical notation and mathematical content.”

 The W3C Publishing Working Group works to “provide the necessary technologies on the Open Web Platform to make the combination of traditional publishing and the Web complete in terms of accessibility, usability, portability, distribution, archiving, offline access, and reliable cross referencing.”

 Scalable Vector Graphics (SVG) “is a language based on XML for describing two-dimensional vector and mixed vector/raster graphics.”

 The W3C SSML Recommendation is “designed to provide a rich, XML-based markup language for assisting with the generation of synthetic speech in Web and other applications.
 The essential role of SSML is to provide authors of synthesizable content a standard way to control aspects of speech such as pronunciation, volume, pitch, rate, etc. across different synthesis-capable platforms.”
 The W3C Pronunciation Task Force maintains a wiki page on SSML efforts and research.

 W3C Web Accessibility Initiative

 The Web Accessibility Initiative (WAI) “develops standards and support materials to help people understand and implement accessibility.”
 WAI is a part of the World Wide Web Consortium (W3C) , which is an international community of member organizations that work with full-time W3C staff and the public to develop web standards.
-Pearson continually works toward conformance with the following WAI guidelines and has representatives working on several WAI efforts:
+Pearson continually works toward conformance with the following WAI guidelines.

 Accessibility Education and Outreach Working Group